vleue/bevy_workshop-rustweek-2025/bevy-workshop/src/4-actions/exercises.md

 Tips:

+- Add a new state `GameState::Won`
+- Copy the menu and change the text and all the states used
-- System with a query on all asteroids
+- Add a system with a query on asteroids
+- When there are no asteroids anymore, change state